Thought Leadership to Decode Innovation & Accelerate Smart Business Decisions.

 4. User Interface:

-Flutter offers a rich set of customizable widgets that provide a native look and feel to the app.
-The widgets in Flutter are customizable and can be adjusted to fit the specific needs of the app.
-React Native also provides a set of pre-built UI components, but they are not as customizable as the widgets in Flutter.
+Flutter comes with a rich set of customizable widgets that give the native look and feel of the app.
+The widgets in Flutter can be customized and adjusted to fit the specific needs of the app.
+React Native does provide a set of pre-built UI components, but not as customizable as the widgets in Flutter.

 5. Third-Party Libraries, Components, and Packages

-React Native uses a typical approach to app development, which means it has everything needed to build a fundamental app.
-The problem arises when using UI language, icons, statement management, HTTP requests, etc. To use these features, React Native depends on third-party libraries or community-supported code.
-This means standard React Native apps will be made after joining many libraries and packages from different code styles, non-standardized APIs, and little to no documentation.
+React Native falls under the standard way of app development, thus has whatever is required to create a basic app.
+The challenge comes in when talking about UI language, icons, statement management, HTTP requests, and so on.
+To use these features, React Native relies on third-party libraries or community-supported code.
+This translates to normal React Native apps being created after the joining of many libraries and packages coming from different code styles, non-standardized APIs, and little to no documentation.

-Compared to React Native, Flutter does a beautiful job as it comes with Material Design, hundreds of icons, state management setup, core packages including localization, and HTTP requests.
-These features come with tree-shaking so that you won’t use unnecessary features.
+Flutter does a beautiful job as it comes with Material Design, hundreds of icons, state management setup core packages including localization, and also HTTP requests compared to React Native.
+All these features come with tree-shaking, so that you won’t use unnecessary features.

 6. Development Time & Code Reusability:

-Flutter has more code reusability than React Native.
-This is because developers can define the tree and reuse the component logic.
-That's not the case with React Native, where, despite components being reusable, there are always major compatibility issues.
-This means they often leave developers searching for platform-compatible details, slowing the development process.
+Compared to React Native, Flutter has more code reusability in it for the developer.
+This is possible through defining the tree and reusing the logic of the component.
+Unlike React Native, even though components are reusable, there are always major compatibility issues within React Native.
+It often leaves developers looking for platform-compatible details, which brings a speed bump to the development process.

-However, Flutter has more code than React Native.
-It's a tie here!
+But Flutter has more code compared to React Native.
+So, it's a close call!

 7. Deployment: